poojashree302004/DE-HEXAWARE/README.md

 # DE-HEXAWARE
-my assignments and documents in data engineering training sql refresher assignment1 - datawarehouse and topics
+my assignments and documents in data engineering training, sql refresher, assignment1 - datawarehouse and topics.